StarKRE22/Atomic/Docs/Elements/Manual.md

 ## 🔍 API Reference

-This section provides a comprehensive overview of the core interfaces, classes, and utilities in `Atomic.Elements`.
+Provides a comprehensive overview of the core interfaces, classes, and utilities in the library.
 It covers tools for **reactive programming, event handling, Unity integration, and general-purpose development**.
-Use this section as a guide for integrating `Atomic.Elements` into your Unity or C# projects, taking advantage of **reactive patterns, composable structures, and modular design**.
+Use this section as a guide for integrating features into your Unity or C# projects, taking advantage of **reactive patterns, composable structures, and modular design**.

 - [Values](Values/Manual.md)  <!-- + -->